Skip to content

 Musée d’Art Roger-Quilliot

-Another central appreciable touristic spot in the city of Clermont-Ferrand is the Musée d’Art Roger-Quilliot.
-The gorgeous museum of art was opened in 1992.
+Another central appreciable tourist spot in the city of Clermont-Ferrand is the Musée d’Art Roger-Quilliot.
+The gorgeous Museum of Art was opened in 1992.
 The museum has a modern three stories-high atrium lit by a glass roof.

 Place de Jaude

-Place de Jaude is Clermont-Ferrand’s main square, and it is impossible to make it to the city without passing by it.
-However, this serves in your favor, as soon the square becomes a central point for an improvised map to make going around the city a lot easier.
+Place de Jaude is Clermont-Ferrand’s main square, and it is impossible to get to the city without passing by it.
+However, this serves in your favour, as soon the square becomes a central point for an improvised map to make going around the city a lot easier.

 Musée Bargoin

-One of the top things to do while in Clermont-Ferrand is paying a visit to the Bargoin Museum.
+One of the top things to do while in Clermont-Ferrand is visit the Bargoin Museum.
 The museum was inaugurated in 1903 in the heart of the city.
-Bargoin Museum is divided into two major departments, with each of them featuring a specific field of knowledge.
+It is divided into two major departments, each featuring a specific field of knowledge.

 Parc de Montjuzet